Justin Olam

-He is a NRL premiership-winning player of 2020 with the Melbourne Storm and was awarded the Dally M centre of the year for 2021 as the best centre in the game.
-He is the second Papua New Guinean local rugby league player to play in the NRL without having played junior rugby league in Australia emulating his countryman and former Melbourne Storm 1999 NRL premiership winner Marcus Bai.
+In 2020 Olam won an NRL premiership with the Melbourne Storm and in the following year he was awarded the Dally M centre of the year.
+He is the second Papua New Guinean local rugby league player to play in the NRL without having played junior rugby league in Australia, emulating his countryman, and former Melbourne Storm 1999 NRL premiership winner, Marcus Bai.

 Early life

-Justin Olam was born and raised in Gon, a small village in the Sinesine Yonggomugl District of mountainous Chimbu Province, Papua New Guinea.
+Justin Olam was born and raised in Gon, a small village in the Sinesine Yonggomugl District of the mountainous Chimbu Province, Papua New Guinea.

-He was not able to play much rugby league because both his parents want him to prioritise education only.
+He was not able to play much rugby league due to both of his parents wanting him to prioritise his education.

 Olam was educated at Rosary (Kondiu) Secondary School in Chimbu and attended the Papua New Guinea University of Technology in Lae Morobe Province where he graduated with a Bachelor's Degree in Applied Physics.
-Olam played his first and consecutive rugby league for Unitech Spartans in the PNG Universities competition.
+Whilst studying for his degree, Olam began playing rugby league for the Unitech Spartans in the PNG Universities competition.

-In 2015 while in his final year at the Papua New Guinea University of Technology he went onto play for the Lae Snax Tigers in the Papua New Guinea National Rugby League.
+In 2015, during his final year at the Papua New Guinea University of Technology, he went on to play for the Lae Snax Tigers in the Papua New Guinea National Rugby League.